pkirkham/pkirkham.github.io/_posts/analysis/2025-02-22-simulating-well-flow-performance.md

  - $$\rho_{mix}$$ = mixture gas / liquid density at flowing pressure and temperature (lbm/ft<sup>3</sup>)
  - $$W$$ = total liquid + vapour rate (lbm/hr)

-Of these variables, the pipe inside diameter should be known, the mixture density was defined using the liquid holdup calculation from the hydrostatic pressure gradient step, and the mass flow rate should also be known.
-This only leaves the Moody friction factor.
+Of these variables, the pipe inside diameter should be known, the mixture density was previously defined using the liquid holdup calculation from the hydrostatic pressure gradient step, and the mass flow rate should also be known.
+This leaves the Moody friction factor as the only unknown.

-As a quick aside, there are actually two commonly used friction factors: the Fanning friction factor ($$f_{f}$$) and the Moody friction factor ($$f_{m}$$).
-The Moody friction factor and Fanning friction factor are to all extents and purposes identical, other than their relative quantum.
-The Moody friction factor is exactly 4&times; as large as the Fanning friction factor.
-In the oil and gas industry, the Moody friction factor tends to be used by petroleum engineers (hence its appearance in API RP14E), whereas chemical process engineers tend to use equations based around the Fanning friction factor.
-Quite why this discrepancy arose is a mystery, but it is suffice to note that care should always be taken to ensure the correct friction factor is being used.

 The Moody friction factor depends on the flow regime that is present in the pipe: laminar, turbulent or a transition between the two.
 Many measurements have been made to accurately determine the friction factor and Moody plotted these in a handy chart.
 The usefulness of the chart has led to the friction factor becoming known as the Moody friction factor, although technically it should just be the Darcy-Weisbach friction factor.
 Moody stated that the accuracy of this chart was &plusmn;5% for smooth pipes and &plusmn;10% for rough pipes.